Pontryagin-Bellman Differential Dynamic Programming for Low-Thrust Trajectory Optimization with Path Constraints: PDDP Iterations

 \subsubsection{Iteration Acceptance and Trust Region Update}

-One of the fundamental basis of PDDP is a quadratic expansion of the cost function, which can be inaccurate for highly nonlinear dynamical systems, resulting in non optimal costate updates.
-Therefore, a quantitative criteria is needed to evaluate the quality of the second-order approximations.
-The common wisdom is to compute the ratio $\chi$ between the actual reduction of the augmented Lagrangian and the predicted quadratic reduction $\mathrm{ER}_{0}$ (i.e., the reduction if the problem were exactly quadratic) \cite{Lantoine2012Part1,Aziz2018,PELLEGRINIMDDPPart1}:
+The quadratic approximations are considered reliable when the ratio $\chi$ between the actual reduction of the augmented Lagrangian and the predicted quadratic reduction is close to one:

-The quadratic approximations are considered reliable when $\chi$ is close to one.
 In such cases, the current iterate is accepted, and a larger trust-region size is permitted.
 However, when the quadratic truncation is deemed unreliable, the iterate is rejected, and the trust-region is reduced to ensure more accurate quadratic approximations.
 This strategy can be summarized as:

-where $0<\kappa<1$ is a constant, $p$ is the PDDP iterate, $\Delta_{\mathrm{max}}$ and $\Delta_{\mathrm{min}}$ are the maximum and minimum allowable trust-region size, and $0<\epsilon_{1}<1$ is a user-defined tolerance.
-If the iteration is accepted, the trust-region radius is updated as in \cref{eq:TrustRegionRadiusUpdate}, a forward sweep is then performed to update the reference trajectory, compute the new STMs, and a subsequent backward sweep is conducted with the revised trust-region radius and reference trajectory.
-Otherwise, the iteration is rejected, a new backward sweep is performed using the updated trust-region radius as in \cref{eq:TrustRegionRadiusUpdate}, without recomputing the expensive STMs.